 The study about being “better off” resonates particularly with me, as I see individuals struggling to pay credit card debt, where the interest has tripled when a payment was late, while at the same time, they have no emergency cash reserves, no retirement savings, and no health insurance.

 While their choices are noble, they aren’t wise.

 These people live on the financial edge so that the credit card companies get their minimum payment.
 They go without health care, an emergency fund, and even without food to honor their commitments.

 I tell my questioner that bankruptcy is a matter of public record, so anyone who wants to find out who has filed can do so.

 But, I ask, have you recently read the news of individual bankruptcy filings?

-Such s not the fare of papers where I practice and they begin to realize how insignificant the fear of exposure is next to the financial realities of their situation.
+Such is not the fare of papers where I practice.
+With some thought, they begin to realize how insignificant the fear of exposure is next to the financial realities of their situation.

 The human creature is pretty amazing that it will live with the constant stress of overwhelming indebtedness rather than risk that others learn of its pain.